turbo-sim/turboflow/docs/source/tutorials/design_optimization.rst

     - `constraints`: each constraint is defined by specifying the variable name, type, value and if the constraint should be normalized or not.
     - `variables`: set of variables required for design optimization.
 The variable is considered a design variable if bounds are provided.
 All variables have a default value, and some have defualt bounds.
 Note that velocities (`v` and `w`), entropies (`s`) and flow angles (`beta`) must be design variables.

-The `radius_type` defines which radius (hub, mean or tip) that should remain constant through the turbine.
 See :ref:`configuration_options_short` for more information regarding the available inputs.

 To load the configuration file, the absolute path must be provided to `turboflow.load_config`: